Caesars Palace Parking Fee 2023, Map & Valet

-* For hotel guests, the valet parking fee will be automatically charged to your room.
+- For hotel guests, the valet parking fee will be automatically charged to your room.

-* A guest staying at one Caesars Entertainment hotel will have to pay the full valet parking fee at any other Caesars Entertainment hotel they visit.
+- Everyone, (including hotel guests) staying at one Caesars Entertainment hotel will have to pay the full valet parking fee at any other Caesars Entertainment hotel they visit.
 Even on the same day.